-ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of a lung NET and its treatment.
+ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of a neuroendocrine tumor (NET) of the lung and its treatment.
 Use the menu to see other pages.

 Every treatment can cause side effects or changes to your body and how you feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of tumor.
 This can make it hard to predict how you will feel during treatment.

 As you prepare to start treatment for a lung NET, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-This part of treatment is called “palliative care” or “supportive care.”
+This part of treatment is called palliative and supportive care.
 It is an important part of your treatment plan, regardless of your age or the stage of disease.

-Common physical side effects of each treatment option for a lung NET are listed in the Types of Treatment section.
-Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
-Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your general health.
+Common physical side effects of each treatment option for a lung NET are described in the Types of Treatment section.
+Learn more about side effects of a tumor and its treatment, along with ways to prevent or control them.
+Changes to your physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your general health.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.

 You can have emotional and social effects after your diagnosis.
-This may include dealing with a variety of emotions, such as sadness, anxiety, or anger, or managing your stress level.
+This may include dealing with a variety of emotions, such as sadness, anxiety, fear, or anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, psychiatrist or psychologist, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.